A beautiful, realistic garland that's versatile and durable enough to last for many Christmas seasons, according to our DIY expert.

 Not only does this well-made garland have the look and feel of real pine, but it includes lights and pine cones for a complete festive look.
-Nine feet in length.
+At nine feet in length, it's ideal for a doorway topper..
 Can be used indoors and outdoors.

 Pricey and heavy.
 Cones tend to shed.
 A few reports of burned out lights.